arleneGit11/Portfolio/Create a Cluster Using kubectl.md

 1. Type `sudo`, paste in the `kubeadm join kcontrol:6443 --token <STRING>` command, and add a space after it.

-1. Then, navigate back to the `kcontrol` server and copy rest of the command (i.e., `--discovery-token-ca-cert-hash <STRING>` ).
+1. Then, navigate back to the `kcontrol` server and copy the rest of the command (i.e., `--discovery-token-ca-cert-hash <STRING>` ).
 Paste this in as well; the complete command should look like this:
    ```
    sudo kubeadm join kcontrol:6443 --token <STRING> --discovery-token-ca-cert-hash <STRING>
    ```